crash-g/bottino/FUTURE_PLANS.md

 **Usefulness**: not really necessary for expert users, but it would make the bot more user-friendly for beginners.

+### Detailed list of interactive modes

+- add interactive mode to delete expense
+- add interactive mode to list expenses
+- add interactive mode to register expense
+- add all other interactive modes

 ## Get list of participants